sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 *Object* *optional*.
 A link to an external resource.

 * href - *String*.
 Absolute or relative URL of the external resource.
 * rel - *String*.
 Relationship of the object to the external resource.
+See semantics below.
 * title - *Object* *optional*.
 A list of human-readable localised descriptions (see *[names](#name)*) of the target link.
 See the section on [localised strings](#localised-strings) on how the message deals with languages.
 * type - *String* *optional*.
 A hint about the type of representation returned by the link.
 * hreflang - *String* *optional*.
 The natural language of the external link, the same as used in the HTTP Accept-Language request header.